1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Higher latitudes are colder due to slanting rays.

-20. The equatorial region is hot because:
+20. The equatorial region is hot because_____________.

 A) It is close to the sun